devopera/puppet-domysqldb/README.md

 2014-03-11

   * Modified to work with latest puppetlabs-mysql module.  ${::root_home} used for command.pp calls. .my.cnf duplicated as necessary.
+Safer creation of root@% user in dev profile.

 2013-10-10